5 Tips To Prevent & Treat Holiday Heartburn

 In fact, the awful sensation we know as heartburn is just one symptom of acid reflux, a common condition in which stuff from your stomach finds its way upwards, Dr. Schnoll-Sussman says.
 The good news: There are some very simple things you can do to make it happen less frequently.

-Most commonly, reflux happens because the sphincter at the bottom of your esophagus weakens or relaxes too often, Dr. Schnoll-Sussman explains.
-When that happens, the sphincter can't keep what's in your stomach from getting into the esophagus — where it can cause that classic burning sensation and, possibly, do some damage to the esophageal lining.
+Most commonly, reflux happens because the sphincter at the bottom of your oesophagus weakens or relaxes too often, Dr. Schnoll-Sussman explains.
+When that happens, the sphincter can't keep what's in your stomach from getting into the oesophagus — where it can cause that classic burning sensation and, possibly, do some damage to the oesophageal lining.

 That definitely sounds kind of gross and scary, but reflux is actually incredibly common, even among babies and kids.
 People who are pregnant often experience reflux, because the growing uterus puts extra pressure on the stomach.
 Weight gain can make reflux more likely for similar reasons.